Nextiva / Blog / VoIP

 What Is a Virtual Phone System?

-A virtual phone system is a communication solution that allows team members to make and receive calls through the Internet rather than through a physical landline.
+A virtual phone system is a communication solution that allows team members to make and receive calls through the internet rather than through a physical landline.
 A virtual phone system lets users communicate on a desktop app, mobile phone, or desk phone, all from a single business phone number.

 The biggest reason companies move their phone system to the cloud is to take advantage of the advanced features only a virtual phone system can provide.
 It enables companies to enhance productivity and grow their team.